 Classes for Parents

+What do you seek?
+What are your hopes for your child’s education?
 In this parent-focused session, UD presenters demonstrate some of the key teaching approaches we show teachers.
-We will have parents experience lessons that include narration and picture study and walk them through what happens, what they can do at home to support their child’s formation, and why this approach to teaching is important, formative, and joyful.
+We will have parents experience lessons and walk them through what happens, what they can do at home to support their child, and why this approach to teaching supports a child’s holistic formation and sense of purpose while also being joyful .
+Through this session, parents learn basic terminology of the liberal arts tradition.

 This class is customized to campus needs.
 It is designed to equip parents to help their students at home.
 Parents often struggle with supporting a classical liberal arts education because they have never experienced it.
 In this session, parents will experience basic lessons and learn about the benefits of liberal arts pedagogy in areas such as: oral reading strategies, copywork, recitation, and narration.